 In the above image, we have two lists of numbers.
 We need to compare list 2 with list 1.
 So let’s use our favorite function VLOOKUP.

 Showing error values doesn’t look good at all.
-Instead of showing the error let’s replace them with the word “Not Available”.
-For this use IFERROR function in excel.
+Instead of showing the error, let’s replace them with the word “Not Available.”
+For this, use the IFERROR function in excel.

 #5 Highlight All the Matching Data

-If you are not a fan of excel formulas then don’t worry we can still be able to match data without formula as well.
-Using simple conditional formatting in excel we can actually able to highlight all the matching data of two lists.
+If you are not a fan of excel formulas, then don’t worry; we can still be able to match data without formula as well.
+Using simple conditional formatting in excel, we can actually be able to highlight all the matching data of two lists.

 - Step 4: You can actually choose the different formatting colors from the drop-down list in excel.
 Select the first formatting color and press the ok button.